-There will be weekly quizzes due on Mondays at 11:59PM through McGraw-Hill Connect.
-The lowest three quizzes will be dropped.
+There will be weekly quizzes due on Wednesdays at 11:59PM through McGraw-Hill Connect.
+Quizzes have a 90-minute time limit.
+The lowest two quiz scores will be dropped.
 If you miss a quiz, it will count as one of your dropped scores.
 One attempt will be given on quizzes.
+Please note - on MHC quizzes, some students have reported not being able to return to a question once they've moved past it, even if they did not submit an answer.